6-ingredient Chocolate Self Saucing Pudding (Healthier!)

 - Find out how easy it is to make your own Wagamama style ginger and white chocolate cheesecake.

-- Two more wild card options are this 30-minute healthy chocolate cake OR these healthy double chocolate brownies.
+- Another wild card option is this 30-minute healthy chocolate cake.
 Yes, healthy.
-See if your guests can believe they’re healthy cakes!
+See if your guests can believe it’s a healthy cake!

 for the cake batter